What Is a Form 4 Filing? How to Read Insider Trading Disclosures

 Why the 2-Day Window Matters

-Compare that to Congress's 45-day window for stock trades: Form 4 is the closest thing to real-time insider signal that exists in public markets.
-That speed is exactly why insider buying often gets more attention than congressional trades.
+Compare that to Congress's 45-day window for stock trades.
+Form 4 is the closest thing to a real-time insider signal that exists in public markets.
+That speed is exactly why insider buying often gets more attention than congressional trades - the information reaches you while it's still useful, not weeks after the fact.

-SEC EDGAR publishes every filing, but it's built for compliance, not monitoring.
-AlphaYou turns Form 4 filings into a live, filterable alert feed alongside congress and 13F data.
+SEC EDGAR publishes every filing, but it's built for compliance archiving, not for anyone trying to keep up in real time - scrolling it daily isn't a workflow, it's a chore.
+AlphaYou turns Form 4 filings into a live, filterable alert feed alongside congress and 13F data, so the moment matters, not the search.

 FAQ